n-a-t-e/erddap4js/README.md

 # erddap4js - ERDDAP JavaScript interface for the browser & Node

 Simple ERDDAP library for JS, written in TypeScript.
 Works in Node or the browser.
-Only supports tabledap JSON queries.
+Supports tabledap and griddap JSON queries.

 ## Quickstart